 - The Chicago styles (see the free guide at Purdue University or the licensed Quick guide):

 - Chicago 16 B – author-year, commonly used in the humanities

-- Harvard – author-year, a generally applicable system used in many disciplines (and used here in Søk & Skriv).
-(See for example Quote, Unquote).
+- Harvard – author-year, a general reference system used in many disciplines (and used here at Søk & Skriv).
+See for example Quote, Unquote.

-- Modern Language Association (MLA) – author -page number, widely used in linguistics and literature.
-(See for example the description at Cornell University).
+- Modern Language Association (MLA) – author -page number, widely used in linguistics and literature (see, e.g., the description at Cornell University).

 - Vancouver – numbered system, commonly used in medicine, health sciences and natural sciences.

-- IEEE (Institue of Electrical and Electronics Engineers) – engineering.
-(See the Citation Compass).
+- IEEE (Institue of Electrical and Electronics Engineers) – used in, e.g., engineering and computer science (cf. the Citation Compass).

 Different academic journals use different reference styles.
 If you are planning to publish in a journal, the instructions for authors will normally include information about reference style.